 It never occurred to the adults running the world at the time that Howard Unruh was anything but insane, and there was no cure for him in the courts and prisons.
 While his acts were unimaginably heinous, he was seen as a human being who was sick, not as a fellow human we needed to extract revenge from.
 That seems to me the difference between how adults treat one another and how children treat one another.

 There was a story yesterday in New Jersey newspapers about the death of a man whose parents were killed by Unruh.
 His children said he had waited all his life for a phone call saying Howard Unruh had died, but the call never came.
 A comment made by a reader of that story is: “What a pity Mr. Cohen didn’t get his lifelong wish to see this scum die.”
 For that reader, Unruh obviously does not exist as a human being.
 The totally depersonalized label “scum” characterizes him.
-And I would suggest this the way children see the world.
+And I would suggest this is how children see the world.
 Some human lives are worthy of respect and others are not.
 A more humane view requires emotional maturity.

 It’s easy to respond to Howard Unruh as “scum.”
 It’s easy to open your mouth and throw a tantrum during a joint session of the Congress of the United States.
 It’s easy to put a man in prison for 25 years to life because we don’t know how to cope with his behavior anymore.
 And it’s easy responding like children, without personal or societal discipline to anything we don’t like.
 Being mature, restraining our base instincts, that’s hard.
 But that’s what adults do.
 The good parent does not murder his child when he throws a stone through the neighbor’s window.
 He treats him like an adult who does not yet have the emotional and intellectual tools to act like an adult, and he provides rehabilitation through consequences and loving discipline.